Unitendo/reShop/README.md

 > Do not steal our code.
 Especially you, Brewtendo.
 > If any other pieces of software show up by other people or organizations that are unauthorized by us then they have stolen our code.
 Notify us immediately.

+> [!CAUTION]
+> This software is still in development.
+Ensure you back up your SysNAND before even trying to use this.

 ## v1 Checklist
 - [x] License
 - [x] Basic framework